Type-two polynomial-time and restricted lookahead: Recovering feasibility from

 \begin{proposition}[$\mpt\subseteq \p$] The running time of a machine that has a polynomial step-count and finite lookahead revision can be bounded by a second-order polynomial. \end{proposition}

 \begin{proof} Let $M$ be a machine with polynomial step-count $p$ that never does more than $r$ lookahead revisions.
 Since increasing a function point-wise preserves being a step-count, we may assume $p(n) \geq n$.
-Claim that the running time is bounded by the second-order polynomial
+To see that the running time is bounded by the second-order polynomial

-To see this, prove the stronger statement that the runtime of such a machine is bounded by the non-polynomial function $T(l,n):=\max\{(p\circ l)^r(p(n)),p(n)\}$ by induction over the lookahead revision number $r$.
-If $r$ is zero, the machine does not ask any oracle queries and has to terminate within $p(\length{\str a})$ steps.
-If the assertion has been proven for $r$ and $M$ is a machine with lookahead revision number $r+1$, then consider the machine $\tilde M$ that carries out the same operations as $M$ does but aborts as soon as $M$ attempts to do the $(r+1)$-th length revision by issuing a big oracle query.
-This machine has length revision number $r$.
-Thus, by the induction hypothesis, the oracle query that lead $\tilde M$ to abort and that triggers the last lookahead revision in $M$ can at most have been of length $\max\{(p\circ \length{\varphi})^r(p(\length{\str a})),p(\length{\str a})\}$.
+prove the stronger statement that the running time of such a machine is bounded by the non-polynomial function $T(l,n):=\max\{(p\circ l)^r(p(n)),p(n)\}$ by induction over the lookahead revision number $r$.
+If $r$ is zero, then the machine does not ask any oracle queries and has to terminate within $p(\length{\str a})$ steps.
+If the assertion has been proven for $r$ and $M$ is a machine with lookahead revision number $r+1$, then consider the machine $\tilde M$ that carries out the same operations as $M$ does but aborts in cases where $M$ attempts to issue the oracle query that leads to the $(r+1)$-th lookahead revision.
+The machine $\tilde M$ has lookahead revision number $r$ and $p$ as a step-count.
+Thus, by the induction hypothesis, the oracle query that leads $\tilde M$ to abort and that triggers the last lookahead revision in $M$ can at most have been of length $\max\{(p\circ \length{\varphi})^r(p(\length{\str a})),p(\length{\str a})\}$.
 By definition of the length function the answer of the oracle has at most length $\length{\varphi}$ applied to that value.
-Since all later oracle queries have to be of smaller length and $p$ is a step-count of the machine, the time that $M$ takes can be bounded by the step-count applied to the maximum of that value and the length of the input.
+Since all later oracle queries of $M$ have to be of smaller length and since $p$ is a step-count of the machine, the time that $M$ takes can be bounded by the step-count applied to the maximum of that value and the length of the input.
 Recall that we assumed $p(n)\geq n$ and therefore $p(\length{\varphi}(p(n)))\geq \length{\varphi}(n)$.
 Thus,

 Which proves the assertion, and therefore also the proposition. \end{proof}

 \begin{proposition}[$\spt\subseteq \mpt$] Every strongly polynomial-time computable operator is moderately polynomial-time computable. \end{proposition}